Unrelenting stress. Trouble sleeping. Crazy cravings. Low libido. Brain fog. Stubborn weight gain. Anxiety or depression.

 #1 – Crush Those Cravings

 When cortisol stimulates your body to start making insulin, those blood sugar spike slow down your pituitary gland.
 Blood sugar fluctuations can really deteriorate your thyroid gland and lead to hypothyroid symptoms if not addressed.
 It is important to make sure you are limiting sugary foods, even if that is what your body is telling you that you want, and start fueling yourself with quality proteins and lots and lots of veggies to balance your blood sugar.
+A hormone-loving green smoothie is your best bet to keep you full from the get-go and pack in these nutrients with minimal effort.
+Check out this post for some expert tips and a great recipe to get you started.

 Essential oils can help bridge the gap here by naturally reducing cravings, like one of my favorite on-the-go rollerball blends: